New Haven County, Connecticut: Government and municipal services

+The following table relates municipalities in New Haven County with their Planning Region.

 Judicial

 The geographic area of the county is served by the three separate judicial districts: Ansonia-Milford, Waterbury, and New Haven.
 The Ansonia-Milford jurisdiction has two superior courthouses, one in Derby, the other in Milford.
 The Waterbury and New Haven judicial districts have superior courthouses located, respectively, in Waterbury, and New Haven.

 Law enforcement

 Law enforcement within the geographic area of the county is provided by the respective town police departments.
 Prior to 2000, a County Sheriff's Department existed for the purpose of executing judicial warrants, prisoner transport, and court security.
 These responsibilities have now been taken over by the Connecticut State Marshal System.

 Fire protection

 Fire protection in the county is provided by the towns.
 Several towns also have fire districts that provide services to a section of the town.

 Founded in 1937, New Haven County has a county-wide fire-protection agency called "New Haven County Fire Emergency Plan" based in Hamden to "Coordinate Mutual Aid - Radio Problems, assist members of county at major incidents if requested, provide training".